Dani-DEV28/truffula/notes.md

 This is to set the color of the console output, when selected from App.java.

+## ColorPrinter.java / ColorPrinterTest.java

+ColorPrinter is from applying color to the console output with called by App.java

 Objects:
 - currentColor (has a getter/setter method)
 - printStream